Launch instances with On-Demand Capacity Reservations (ODCR) - AWS ParallelCluster

 Updating RunInstances overrides

 You can update the generated JSON configuration at any time without stopping the compute fleet.
 After the changes are applied, all new instances launch with the updated configuration.
 If you need to apply the updated configuration to running nodes, recycle the nodes by forcing an instance termination and wait for AWS ParallelCluster to replace those nodes.
-You can do this by terminating the instance from the EC2 console or AWS CLI, or by setting the Slurm nodes in a DOWN or DRAIN state.
+You can do this by terminating the instance from the Amazon EC2 console or AWS CLI, or by setting the Slurm nodes in a DOWN or DRAIN state.

 Use the following command to set the Slurm node to DOWN or DRAIN.